phellonchen/X-LLM/README_DATA.md

 ]
 ```
 We do not use the item "image_id", which is the same as "image" most cases.
+Note that you should update the image/video/speech file paths in the json files.

 ## Speech Interface
 We provide the public links to speech data (*.wav & feats), it is recommended that you download the data from the links first, and then link the speech data paths with the downloaded dataset json we provided.